-Scanning efforts between 1 December 2012 and 30 April 2013 resulted in scanning of 2168 individuals.
-Fish were excluded from the population estimate for not meeting the following criteria: incorrect species (11), razorback sucker released after the mark (820), had capture record with no associated release record (27).
-This left 1310 fish to be included in the capture (C).
-Applying the same criteria to fish sampled through netting and electrofishing efforts as was in place for scanning, 247 and 85 razorback sucker were contacted during the mark and capture periods.
-There were 39 and 22 razorback sucker captured and scanned during the marking and capture periods respectively.
+Scanning efforts between December 1, 2012, and April 30, 2013, resulted in scanning of 2,168 individuals.
+Fish were excluded from the population estimate for not meeting the following criteria: incorrect species (11), razorback sucker released after the mark (820), or had a capture record with no associated release record (27).
+This left 1,310 fish to be included in the capture (C).
+Applying the same criteria to fish sampled through netting and electrofishing efforts, as was in place for scanning, 247 and 85 razorback sucker were contacted during the mark and capture periods.
+There were 39 and 22 razorback sucker captured and scanned during the marking and capture periods, respectively.

-The estimated population of 134 kHz PIT tagged repatriated razorback sucker in Reach 3 in 2012 was 4524 (4027 to 5081, 95% confidence interval) individuals (934, 1373, and 284 for M, C, and R, respectively).
+The estimated population of 134-kHz PIT tagged repatriated razorback sucker in Reach 3 in 2012 was 4,524 (4,027 to 5,081, 95% CI) individuals (934, 1,373, and 284 for M, C, and R, respectively).
 Netting and electrofishing data alone did not provide enough recaptures (2) to reliably estimate the population size.
-The combined estimate was expanded to include untagged or 125 kHz tagged fish.
-Electrofishing data from 2012 found 65% of fish had a detectable 134 kHz tag.
-This would expand the population estimate to 6960 (4524/0.65).
+The combined estimate was expanded to include untagged or 125-kHz tagged fish.
+Electrofishing data from 2012 found 65% of fish had a detectable 134-kHz tag.
+This would expand the population estimate to 6,960 (4,524/0.65).